Project Co-Directors

 Antonio Acevedo

-Tony Acevedo is Associate Professor of History and Program Coordinator at Hudson County Community College, where he teaches a variety of History and Political Science courses, including Honors seminars and online courses.
-Outside of his work at HCCC, Tony has been an NEH Summer Scholar in Switzerland and Italy and a MetroCITI Fellow at Teachers College, Columbia University, where he developed pedagogical projects to improve general/liberal education curricula at high-diversity urban colleges and universities.
-He recently was a contributing author to the book Teaching and Learning History Online: A Guide for College Instructors (Routledge, 2023) and was a recipient of the 2020 Dale P. Parnell Distinguished Faculty award by the American Association of Community Colleges.
+Tony Acevedo is Associate Professor of History and Program Coordinator at Hudson County Community College in Jersey City, NJ.
+Outside of his work at HCCC, Tony has been an NEH Summer Scholar in Switzerland and Italy, a MetroCITI Fellow at Teachers College, Columbia University, and is currently a W.W.
+Norton AI-Aware Faculty Fellow.
+He was a contributing author to Teaching and Learning History Online A Guide for College Instructors (Routledge, 2023) and was a recipient of the 2020 Dale P. Parnell Distinguished Faculty award by the American Association of Community Colleges.
+He is also a co-Director of the Hudson Oral History Project, which was recently awarded Insight Into Academia's 2026 Civic Engagement and Community Service Award.
+He is currently completing a Ph.D. in World History at St. John’s University.

 Sean Egan